bloominstituteoftechnology/node-auth3-project/README.md

-# Mongo Auth Mini
+# Auth Mini
 Topics:
   * Express Middleware
+  * Sessions
+  * Passwords
+  * Authentication

 ## Description
- - The goal of this project is to write middleware for the Mongo-II that you completed last sprint.
+ - The goal of this project is to write middleware for the Mongo II: StackQuery project that you completed earlier.
 ## Running the Project
 - Run `npm install` to download the dependencies.
 - Run `npm test` to run the tests.
 If you'd like, you can run `npm run watch`